awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-batch-jobdefinition-containerproperties.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `Vcpus`  <a name="cfn-batch-jobdefinition-containerproperties-vcpus"></a>
 The number of vCPUs reserved for the container\.
 This parameter maps to `CpuShares` in the [Create a container](https://docs.docker.com/engine/api/v1.23/#create-a-container) section of the [Docker Remote API](https://docs.docker.com/engine/api/v1.23/) and the `--cpu-shares` option to [docker run](https://docs.docker.com/engine/reference/run/)\.
 Each vCPU is equivalent to 1,024 CPU shares\.
 You must specify at least one vCPU\.
+This is required but can be specified in several places for multi\-node parallel \(MNP\) jobs; it must be specified for each node at least once\.
 *Required*: No
 *Type*: Integer
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)